To apply for this vacancy Log In

 CLOSING DATE: Year round process

 During the Andover Police Department application process your background will be closely examined.
 Review the following background ‘disqualifiers.’
 If you think that any of these apply to you, or you have questions, please call the Special Services Commander at 733-5177, ext.
-202 for clarification, or for more information or email at email@example.com .
+202 for clarification, or for more information email at firstname.lastname@example.org .

 Applicants will be eliminated from the process if they have falsified, intentionally misrepresented, or have not been completely truthful or have not fully disclosed ALL information requested on a questionnaire, document, or application in any part of the pre-employment process.